Junior classes: 5-10yrs

 Week 4 - Collage

-Inspired by Henri Matisse's cut out works, this week the junior students have been exploring the method of collage, a historical technique which has made a reappearance again in the early 20th century.
+Inspired by Henri Matisse's cut out works, students have been explored collage, a historical technique which made a reappearance again in the early 20th century.
 Collage - is process in which pieces of paper, fabric, photographs and other ephemera are arranged and adhered to another surface.
-We discussed with the students the many styles of collage, including assemblage, mosaic, 3D, photomontage and digital collage.
+We discussed the many styles of collage, including assemblage, mosaic, 3D, photomontage and digital collage.
 We also observed how images can inspire further ideas and creations and can be used to tell more than one story.

 It is always exciting watching the young students becoming animated and focused, when they get a chance to be conceptually creative!